-Safer London is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
+Safer London is committed to safeguarding and promoting the welfare of children and young people and expects all employees and volunteers to share this commitment.

 Safer London works to prevent and address the impact of violence and exploitation on young people and their families.
-We believe every young person should be able to enjoy a life where they feel safe and free from an ever-present threat of harm.
+We believe every young person should be able to enjoy a life where they feel safe and free from harm or the threat of harm.
 We believe that making London safer for young people makes it safer for everyone.

 Safer London believes that: